mrushyendra/ign-gazebo/tutorials/logical_audio_sensor.md

 * `<id>` is used to identify this source when operating on it via services (services will be discussed later).
 Since a model can have multiple sources and microphones attached to it, each source attached to a particular model must have a unique ID.
 This means that no other sources attached to `red_box` can have an ID of 1, but sources attached to other models can have an ID of 1 (assuming that other models don't already have a source with an ID of 1 attached to it).
-* The source's pose is defined relative to the model pose it's attached to - so, in this case, since the `red_box` pose is `(0, 0, 0.5, 0, 0, 0)` and the source pose is `(0.5, 0, 0, 0, 0, 0)` relative to the `red_box` pose, the source's pose with respect to the world is `(0.5, 0, 0.5, 0, 0, 0)`.
+* The source's pose is defined relative to the model pose it's attached to - so, in this case, since the `red_box` pose is `(0, 0, 0.5, 0, 0, 0)` relative to the world, and the source pose is `(0.5, 0, 0, 0, 0, 0)` relative to the `red_box` pose, the source's pose with respect to the world is `(0.5, 0, 0.5, 0, 0, 0)`.
 * `<attenuation_function>`, `<attenuation_shape>`, `<inner_radius>`, and `<falloff_distance>` are parameters that define the source's behavior as it travels through space.
 More information about how these parameters behave a source's behavior can be found [here](https://docs.unrealengine.com/en-US/Engine/Audio/DistanceModelAttenuation/index.html).

 One other thing to note is that the source attached to the `blue_box` model has a `<play_duration>` of `0`.
 This means that this source will play for an infinite amount of simulation time, unless it is stopped manually by the user.

-Let's now take a look at the SDF relevant to the microphone for `green_box` to unserstand how to define a logical microphone in SDF:
+Let's now take a look at the SDF relevant to the microphone for `green_box` to understand how to define a logical microphone in SDF:

 ```xml
       <plugin filename="ignition-gazebo-logicalaudiosensorplugin-system" name="ignition::gazebo::systems::LogicalAudioSensorPlugin">